The ancestor of all domesticated cattle!

 - Scientists believe they were actually domesticated twice: the first leading to the zebu cattle of South Asia and the second leading to the taurine cattle of Europe.

-- Aurochs played an important role in many human cultures.
+- Aurochs were animals that played an important role in many human cultures.
 They are depicted in the famous Lascaux cave painting of France, which are around 17,000 years old.
 They also appeared on various heraldry, murals, and trinkets around the world.
 They were also vividly described by Julius Caesar during his wars in Gaul (modern-day France).

 - Scientists have tried to bring back the aurochs in various ways using methods such as modern biology and DNA.

 Aurochs Scientific NameThe scientific name of the aurochs is Bos primigenius.
 The name derives from the Latin term meaning original or firstborn.
 This is meant to signify that the aurochs were the ancestors of all domesticated cattle.
 The more informal name of aurochs comes from the early modern German word for the species.
 An alternative name is the urus.
 The aurochs are part of the genus Bos, which includes all wild and domesticated cattle.
 There are generally considered to be three different subspecies of aurochs corresponding to their geographical regions.
 Some taxonomists may classify the domesticated cattle as another subspecies or its own separate species.
 More distantly, aurochs are related to gazelles, buffalo, antelopes, sheep, and goats as part of the family Bovidae.